Effective rewilding communicators can inform and influence perspectives, nurturing wider support for the restoration of our living systems.

 What size are your groups?

-We generally work with small groups of up to 8 participants.
+We generally work with small groups of between 5 and 8 guests (a course is confirmed once 5 participants book).

 Do I need to be fit?